-“My English was not so good and at the first day to tell it in English it is difficult.
-With my bad explanation in English I tried to make clearly what I wanted.
-After my first sentence I felt me so free and without any complicated in English because Susanne’s art [is} to hear and communicate with people is really nice.
+“My English was not so good and on the first day to tell it in English, it is difficult.
+With my bad explanation in English, I tried to make clear what I wanted.
+After my first sentence, I felt so free and without any complications in English because Susanne’s art [is} to hear and communicate with people is really nice.
 In this minute I fell in love in Susanne”

 If you are thinking that you or someone you love should really begin to learn English, visit the Maltalingua website and find out more.
 There is even a short English test with 50 questions you can take to see how well you do, and how much you would benefit from spending time at Maltalingua.